Derick1530/personal-website/content/what-is-a-problem-4-months-later.md

 3. **New state** <br>A problem's entity can have an unlimited amount of new states, but if a particular new state isn't desired, there is no problem.
 However, if there is a threat that may change an entity's state to a new undesirable one, a new problem emerges where the subject "entity" becomes the previous entity's current state.
 4. **Transition** <be>A problem always contains a transition from an entity's current state to a desired new state.
 5. **Obstacles** <br>A problem always contains obstacles, but they are smaller, nested problems that are either _solved_ or _unsolved_.
-6. **Friction** <br>A problem’s obstacles _(or smaller nested problems)_ do add friction to an entity’s transition, but the amount of friction indicates how many smaller, nested problems exist along the transition between a current state and a desired new state.
+6. **Friction** <br>A problem’s obstacles _(or smaller nested problems)_ do add friction to an entity’s transition, but the amount of friction indicates how many smaller, nested problems exist along an entity's transition between a current state and a desired new state.
-7. **Desire** <br>A problem always contains a desire for an entity to be in a new state.
+7. **Desire** <br>A desire for an entity to be in a new state is required for a problem to exist.

 ---